 As part of obtaining reasonable assurance about whether UETHDA's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance that is required to be reported under Government Auditing Standards, which is described in the accompanying schedule of findings and questioned costs as item 2022-001.
+The results of our tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.